Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: RainDiff

-Although conditional diffusion models have shown state-of-the-art image-conditional data synthesis and restoration capabilities, the implementation of the diffusion models in Eq. \ref{reverse_rain} still requires paired clean/rainy images.
-We will tackle this problem by designing a new Non-diffusive Translation Branch (NTB) without requiring adversarial training.
-As shown in Fig. \ref{fig:network framework}, NTB introduces cycle-consistent architecture to generate initial clean/rainy image pairs for conditional diffusion model training.
-Since the training rainy image $y$ and clean image $x$ are unpaired, NTB employs two non-diffusive generators with parameters $\phi^{A,B}$ to obtain initial translation estimates:
+Despite the impressive performance of diffusion models in image-conditional data synthesis and restoration \cite{ozdenizci2022restoring,saharia2022image}, their implementation still requires paired clean/rainy images.
+We address this issue by designing a new unpaired cycle-consistent architecture without requiring adversarial training.
+It incorporates two cycle-consistent circuits with a degradation-conditioned diffusion model (DCDM) for unpaired training (see Fig. \ref{fig:network framework}).

+Given an unpaired rainy image $\{r\in R\}$ and clean image $\{c \in C\}$, we first employ two non-diffusive generators with parameters $\phi^{A,B}$ to obtain the initial translation:

+where $c_{r}$ and $r_{c}$ refer to the generated rainy image and rain-free image, respectively.
+Then, we use such clean/rainy image pairs to train DCDM for a conditional reverse process $p_{\theta}(x_{0:T}|\Tilde{x}), \Tilde{x}\in\{c_{r},r\}$ without modifying the diffusion process $q(x_{1:T}|x_{0}), x_{0}\in\{c,r_{c}\}$.
+Finally, we adopt two cycle-consistency loss functions to constrain the unpaired training procedure of the above cycle-consistent circuits:

-where $x$, $y$, $x'$, $y'$, $x''$ and $y''$ refer to the given rain-free image, given rainy image, generated rainy image, generated rain-free image, reconstructed rain-free image, and reconstructed rainy image.
-Notably, we adopt U-Net \cite{ronneberger2015u} as our non-diffusive generators.
-Then the cycle-consistency loss can be used to limit the space of generated samples and retain the contents of generated images:
+where $r^{*}=G_{\phi}^{A}(r_{p})$ and $c^{*}=G_{\phi}^{B}(c_{r})$, $c_{p}$ and $r_{p}$ refer to sampling results from the DCDM.
+Especially, we adopt U-Net \cite{ronneberger2015u} as our non-diffusive generators.
+The training phase of RainDiff is outlined in Algorithm \ref{alg:training}.

-\textbf{The difference between NTB and other circulatory structures.} In unsupervised learning, the circulatory structures with cycle-consistency loss are commonly used for model training \cite{chen2022unpaired,wei2021deraincyclegan,zhu2017unpaired}.
-The differences between NTB and others lie in the following two aspects: 1) NTB does not require any discriminators for adversarial training.
-This means that our NTB provides a more stable training process.
-2) The generators of NTB are designed to generate paired clean/rainy images for diffusion model training.
-Thus, both non-diffusive generators $G_{\phi}^{A}$ and $G_{\phi}^{B}$ are only used in the training phase and do not involve the testing phase.
+\textbf{Difference between Existing Circulatory Structures and Ours.} In unpaired learning, the circulatory structures with cycle-consistency loss functions are commonly used for model training \cite{chen2022unpaired,wei2021deraincyclegan,zhu2017unpaired}.
+The differences between existing circulatory structures and ours lie in two aspects: 1) RainDiff requires no discriminators for adversarial training and provides a reliable non-adversarial training process.
+2) It involves a degradation-conditioned diffusion model, which is primarily designed for image deraining.
+Unlike generators in existing circulatory structures, our $G_{\phi}^{A}$ and $G_{\phi}^{B}$ are both only used in the training phase and remain uninvolved in the testing phase for image deraining.